joshlong-attic/HelloSpringJavaBasedJavaConfig/README.md

     I love New York.
     I am in Staten Island, New York

+This Project is using Java, Spring, Maven, jUnit, Log4J and Gitub.

 If you have any questions please email me at john@johnathanmarksmith.com